Answers to common questions about our Online Bereavement Counselling Service.

 What is bereavement counselling?

-Bereavement counselling is a form of support that focuses on helping you cope with grief and mourning following the loss of a loved one.
+Bereavement counselling is a form of support that focuses on helping you cope with grief and mourning.
 Bereavement counselling can support you throughout the bereavement process, whether your loss is a recent one or some years have passed.

 What is online counselling?